Top Root Canal Treatment Questions AnsweredMay 7, 2021

 In some cases, you may get a referral to one specialist but need another.
 For instance, a dentist may refer you to an endodontist for a root canal.
 However, if you wait too long, the infection could spread, requiring dental extraction instead of nonsurgical root canal treatment.

 They can also help you to decide if you want an implant to replace the lost tooth.
 If so, you will need to return to the prosthodontist for the surgeries to have the implant’s components placed as a permanent replacement for the pulled tooth.

 If you have a referral to an endodontist, connect with us at Innovative Endodontics.
 Prosthodontist vs Endodontist, we can help with both.
-We provide endodontic services and are working diligently to change the reputation of root canals to those in the Charleston, SC, area.
+We provide endodontic services and are working diligently to change the reputation of root canals to those in Summerville, SC, and the surrounding areas.
 Trust us to provide you with quality endodontic care, help preserve your teeth, and ensure that you have a comfortable experience throughout.
 Contact us today to set up your visit with us at Innovative Endodontics.